MindorksOpenSource/ViewColorGenerator/Readme.md

 [![Mindorks Community](https://img.shields.io/badge/join-community-blue.svg)](https://mindorks.com/join-community)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+## Features of ViewColorPicker
+* You can generate color palette of Drawable
+* You can generate color palette of View
+* You can generate color palette of Image Url.

 ## Getting Started

 ##### Step 1.
 Add the JitPack repository to your Add it in your root `build.gradle` at the end of repositories: